amirpnf/TP4_java/Report_TP4.md

 ```

 **Answer** : The `for-each` loop is transformed into a `while` on an `Iterator` object by the compilator.
-This fact is deduces, by observing this line in the bytecode :
+This fact is deduced, by observing these lines in the bytecode :
 ```bash
 4: invokevirtual #26                 // Method java/util/ArrayList.iterator:()Ljava/util/Iterator;
 9: invokeinterface #30,  1           // InterfaceMethod java/util/Iterator.hasNext:()Z